leonardobasei/leonardobasei/README.md

    </h2>

    <p>I’m currently studying to be a <strong>Full Stack Developer</strong>.
 Started programming with Python in 2017 and since then I try to evolve every day.
       Currently studying about the new concepts to improve my knowledge.
-Everything that I am learning, i am implementing in my work like a full stack developer.
+Everything that I am learning, I am implementing in my work like a full stack developer.
    </p>

 </article>